How to prepare for plastic surgery

 - Ensure you have somebody to drive you to and from your surgery

-- Get lots of rest and focus on good nutrition
+- Get lots of rest and focus on good nutrition.

-- 2 days prior to your plastic surgery
+5. Two days before your plastic surgery

 - Begin taking Arnica Montana every 8 hours for 10 days (as directed)